armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

       shutDownOldVersionAfter:
 ```

-* `redirectTrafficAfter`: Define the conditions for exposing the new "blue" version of your app to the active Service.
+* `redirectTrafficAfter`: Define the conditions for exposing the new blue version of your app to the active Service.
 You can add multiple steps, which are all executed in parallel.
 After all the steps complete successfully, CD-as-a-Service exposes the new version to the active Service.
   * `pause`: Pause until a condition is true.
 You can pause for a set amount of time or until you approve a manual judgment in the UI.
 When you configure a manual judgment, it's a good idea to include `approvalExpiration` so your deployment cancels if nobody issues a manual approval.

     {{< cardpane >}}